JonGerhardson/Local_Lobbyist_Public_Search/Readme.md

 # Step-by-Step Guide

-**❗❗❗** If you just want to get the data you can download the output of this process for the reportign period of January 1 to June 30, 2025 from /2025_example in this repo.
+**❗❗❗** If you just want to get the data you can download the output of this process for the reporting period of January 1 to June 30, 2025 from /2025_example in this repo.

 ## Step 0: Extract Disclosure Report URLs from the MA Lobbyist Website